 Under the distribution model, we generally receive funds from the e-commerce platforms within no more than two weeks after online consumers have confirmed receipt of goods.
 Under the service fee model and consignment model, we normally charge service fees from our brand partners with a credit period of one month to four months.
-As of December 31, 2018, 2019 and 2020, our accounts receivable amounted to RMB1,547.6 million, RMB1,800.9 million and RMB2,189.0 million (US\$335.5 million), respectively.
-Our accounts receivable turnover days were 89 days, 84 days, and 82 days in 2018, 2019 and 2020, respectively.
-The decrease in the accounts receivable turnover days over these periods was due to efficiency enhancement of working capital management.
+As of December 31, 2019, 2020 and 2021, our accounts receivable amounted to RMB1,800.9 million, RMB2,189.0 million and RMB2,260.9 million (US\$354.8 million), respectively.
+Our accounts receivable turnover days were 84 days, 82 days and 86 days in 2019, 2020 and 2021, respectively.
+The decrease in the accounts receivable turnover days from 2019 to 2020 was due to efficiency enhancement of working capital management.
+The increase in the accounts receivable turnover days from 2020 to 2021 was due to the increase in the proportion of our revenues generated from services, which generally has longer payment terms.
 The amount and turnover days of our accounts receivable may increase in the future, which will make it more challenging for us to manage our working capital effectively and our results of operations, financial conditions and liquidity may be materially and adversely affected.